lgt4hep/lgt4hep_course/README.md

 1. Overview; renormalization in continuum QFT
 2. Lattice renormalization and scale setting
+	- Why is scale setting necessary?
+	- What observables are commonly used to fix the lattice spacing?
+	- What observables are commonly used to fix quark masses?
 3. Perturbative matching and alpha_S
 4. Non-perturbative renormalization